Ch1coS12/Trailblaze_App/README.md

 ## 📝 License / Notice

-This repository reflects a **university coursework project**.
-Code is published for **portfolio purposes**; reuse may be restricted if no explicit license is defined.
+This repository originates from a university coursework project.
+It is published for portfolio purposes, and reuse may be limited if no explicit license is specified.